microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/overview.md

 The Microsoft Graph Toolkit is a collection of reusable, framework-agnostic web components and helpers for accessing and working with Microsoft Graph.
 All components can access Microsoft Graph without any customization required.

-The Microsoft Graph Toolkit is great for any developer looking to create a web app, Teams Tab, or SharePoint web part that makes calls to Microsoft Graph.
-By providing UI components that are designed to look and feel like Microsoft 365 experiences, the Toolkit reduces your time and cost to integrate with our platform.
-All of the UI components authenticate with and access data from Microsoft Graph out of box.
-The components are fully customizable using CSS and templating, enabling you to match your unique branding and to control the content displayed in the components.
+The Microsoft Graph Toolkit is a great resource for any developer looking to create a web app, Microsoft Teams tab, or SharePoint web part that makes calls to Microsoft Graph.
+By providing UI components that are designed to look and feel like Microsoft 365 experiences, the Toolkit reduces your time and cost to integrate with the platform.
+All the UI components authenticate with and access data from Microsoft Graph.
+The components are fully customizable using CSS and templating so you can match your unique branding and control the content displayed in the components.

 ## Get started